 Code of Conduct

-UGI’s Code expresses our commitment to integrity.
+UGI’s Code of Business Conduct and Ethics expresses our commitment to integrity.
 It summarizes our expectations and standards for ethical behavior and helps us navigate an increasingly complex world.
-Our Code applies to all employees of UGI Corporation, its business units and functions, including consolidated subsidiaries.
-This includes members of our Board of Directors, officers, and part-time, seasonal, flex, and temporary employees.
-We also expect our third-party consultants, contractors, vendors, and service providers to live up to the expectations outlined in our Code.
+Our Code of Conduct applies to all employees of UGI Corporation and its subsidiaries, as well as our Board of Directors and Company officers.
+We also expect our third-party consultants, contractors, vendors, and service providers to live up to the expectations outlined in our Code of Conduct.

 UGI also maintains an Integrity Helpline as a vehicle for reporting, which may be anonymous, of known or suspected compliance and/or ethics violations.
 The hotline, which can be accessed by phone or via a secure website, is operated and administered by a third party and available 24 hours a day, seven days a week.

 UGI recognizes our responsibility to respect human rights and avoid causing or contributing to human rights infringements through our business activities.
 We support principles aimed at protecting internationally recognized human rights, and we expect our employees to be strong ethical community partners by fostering positive relationships wherever we do business.